article / Hotspot conflict

 For a moment, the online space was filled with tension and alarm.
 Given the Trump administration's repeated claims that the United States intended to annex Greenland, and even considered using military means to seize it, many believed that the U.S. military was preparing to take action against Denmark—perhaps even sending troops to capture the Danish king!

-Of course, after all, the idea of the U.S. military targeting Denmark sounds too far-fetched.
-Some have speculated that this is the United States preparing to take action against Iran, aiming to "decapitate" Iranian leader Khamenei or some other high-ranking official, or even capture them alive.
+Of course, given that the idea of the U.S. military targeting Denmark sounds too far-fetched, some have speculated that the United States is preparing to take action against Iran, aiming to assassinate or even capture Iranian leader Khamenei or other high-ranking officials.

 Some have even let their imaginations run wild, speculating whether Trump might target the UK and bring British Prime Minister Starmer back to the United States?